KoAt-DA/nba_player_stat_comparison_analysis/README.md

 To run the project, you'll need to set up your database connection information in an .env file.
 The format for the connection URL is as follows:
 DB_URL='postgresql+psycopg2://YourUsername:YourPassword@localhost:5432/YourDatabaseName'

-Replace <YourUsername>, <YourPassword>, and <YourDatabaseName> with your actual PostgreSQL username, password, and database name, respectively.
+Replace YourUsername, YourPassword, and YourDatabaseName with your actual PostgreSQL username, password, and database name, respectively.

 Explanation
 In the Python script, the connection to the database is established using the DB_URL environment variable that is loaded from the .env file using the decouple package.